exotic-matter-sas/paper-matter-app/ftl/frontend/tests/unit/README.md

 ## Known issues
  - `wrapper.setData` cause "[Vue warn]: Avoid mutating a prop directly" warning during test run (no clean solution found to hide this warning for now)
+ - `wrapper.setComputed` have been removed from vue-test-utils, it prevent us from restoring original computed at the start of the test (like was is done with methods), forcing us to shallowMount component in each test.
+But there could be better ways to do it, as described here: https://github.com/vuejs/vue-test-utils/issues/331#issuecomment-403087709